danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 ![capybara edit forward 1](../images/capybara-edit-forward-1.png "capybara edit forward 1")

-After the test clicks the forwarding toggle, the UI updates to allow entering an email address to forward to and saving changes:
+After the test clicks the forwarding toggle, the expected result is that the UI updates to allow entering an email address to forward to and saving changes:

 ![capybara edit forward 2](../images/capybara-edit-forward-2.png "capybara edit forward 2")